From Zero to Merged: A Beginner's Guide to Landing Your First Open Source Pull Request

 What I Learned

-1️⃣ Open source is a great learning platform
+1️⃣ Open source is a high-signal learning environment

 Advice for Developers Who Want to Start